 Table.
 1 - 1.
-History of Revision 1.
+History of Revision 2.

 Revision 1.00

 Date September 2020

 Changes - The first revision of the manual.

 Revision 1.01

 Date January 2023

 Changes Updated the Arcteq logo on the cover.
 Replaced "one fifths" with "; 1 A or 5 A secondary nominal can be selected" in the "Unit features" chapter.
 Updated the distance between the flash and the unit in the "Testing the unit operation time" chapter.
 Unified terminology used througout the manual (e.g. unit and device means the same thing.
 Now all AQ 100 series relays are called "devices").
 Improved many existing drawings.
 Rearranged topics into a more logical order.
 Added connection drawings to input and output descriptions under "Connections" chapter.
 Added hyperlinks to chapters. (e.g. "See Device features chapter for more information") Listed more features in Device features chapter.
 T3 is now considered to be normally open by default and normally closed as an order option.
 Added information about binary output pulse messages.
 Many tables have been simplified and made easier to read.
 Scheme matrixes and simplified logic diagrams have been made more detailed in "Available schemes" chapter.

 Revision 1.02

 Date April 2023

 Changes - Small changes to visual style Small improvements to descriptions.

+Revision 1.03

+Date September 2024

+Changes - Fixed SS:1a logic matrix.
+BO1 is not activated from I&gt; in this scheme.- Added point sensor dimensions.